hpn00689/COVID19_SOCKET_HCMUS/README.md

 # CLIENT-SERVER
-Socket - Client - Server use TCP/IP protocol
+Short description: Socket - Client - Use TCP/IP protocol
+Language: Vietnamese
+Author: Alex Hoang

+Used in the subject project of computer network - Ho Chi Minh city University of Science Can only be used in LAN.